 The content of the above templates can be changed to suit your individual requirements.

-Organisations should ensure that all relevant procurement documents make reference to the General Data Protection Regulations (GDPR) and update their terms and conditions.
+Organisations should ensure that all relevant procurement documents make reference to the Data Protection Regulations (DPR) and update their terms and conditions accordingly.

-You should ask for legal advice to determine how GDPR fits with your current quotation requirement and any other documentation used.
+You should ask for legal advice to determine how DPR fits with your current quotation requirement and any other documentation used.

-Suppliers may ask questions about the published Invitation to Quote document.
+Suppliers may ask questions about the published Invitation to Quote documents.
 As a result, you may wish to issue further information or provide further clarification not contained within the original document.

 In PCS Quick Quote, you can do this via an online bulletin board facility.